 How many miles is 10,000 steps a day?

-Don’t worry – you don't need a calculator to work out how many miles equates to 10,000 steps.
-It's actually super easy to remember, because it’s the equivalent to walking around five miles.
+It's actually super easy to remember because it’s the equivalent of walking around five miles.

 Thinking about the distance between your house and the next town can help put those five miles into perspective.
 If that feels daunting, don't worry!
 There are a few simple ways you can add 10,000 steps into your routine.